wikipathways/WikiPathwaysCurator/docs/UnicodeTests/calcium.md

-# Water chemical formula can use Unicode
+# Calcium chemical formula can use Unicode

 This test checks for labels of calcium ion data nodes which can use [Unicode](https://en.wikipedia.org/wiki/Unicode_subscripts_and_superscripts#Superscripts_and_subscripts_block).

 ## Why does this test show up?

-For a water data node the label Ca2+ is used, but the chemically more correct Unicode version Ca²⁺ can be used.
+For a calcium ion data node the label Ca2+ is used, but the chemically more correct Unicode version Ca²⁺ can be used.

 ## Curation action